backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EventBridge.md

     - **Partner event bus** → receive events from SaaS service or applications (Zendesk, DataDog, Segment, Auth0...).
 This means other services can send events to my AWS account.
     - **Custom event bus** → for our own applications.
 - Event buses can be *accessed from other AWS accounts* as well using **resource based policies** of EventBridge.
+- You *can archive events* (all/filter) sent to an event bus (indefinitely or set period)
+	- Ability to **replay archived events**.
+	- Useful for *debugging* specific events.
 - We create **rules** on **how** we want **to process the events**.
+- EventBridge can analyse the events in your bus and *infer the schema*.
-- **Schema Registry** → know in advance how the data will look like and generate code in advance
+	- The **Schema Registry** allows us to *generate code for our application*, that will know in advance how data is structured in the event bus.
+	- Schema can be versioned
 - The *main difference* between EventBridge and CloudWatch Events are the *buses and schema registry*.

 > [!note]- Go for EventBridge over SQS when the question mentions **3rd SaaS party applications**.